Scientists Develop Better Ways To Block Viruses That Cause Pediatric Respiratory Infections | ExBulletin

 Scientists Develop Better Ways To Block Viruses That Cause Pediatric Respiratory Infections

-By designing short chunks of proteins or peptides that can prevent human parainfluenza virus from adhering to cells, researchers have improved the method of rodent models aimed at maintaining the health of children. did.
+By designing short chunks of proteins or peptides that can prevent the Madison-human parainfluenza virus from adhering to cells, researchers have developed a rodent model method aimed at maintaining the health of children.
+It has improved.

 Human parainfluenza virus (HPIV) is the leading cause of childhood respiratory infections and is responsible for 30% to 40% of illnesses such as croup and pneumonia.
 The virus also affects the elderly and people with weakened immunity.